PCOS care that helps you feel understood and supported.

 Advanced Lab Testing (if needed)

-Includes insulin, testosterone, DHEA, LH/FSH ratio, blood sugar markers, and more.
+Includes bloodwork for insulin, testosterone, hormones, cortisol, blood sugar markers, and possibly DUTCH testing.

 03